 The Decoy Effect causes a customer to change their preference between two options (A & B) when an asymmetric third option (C) is offered.
 The third option (C) is inferior in all aspects to A but only some to B and better than other aspects in B. This third option in effect makes A or B more attractive, when in reality it should be unrelated.

 Why the Decoy Effect Applies to an Actor?

 How the actors of your service choose or show a preference between your multiple services could be influenced by the optional services you offer.
 If one is very expensive, they may choose the middle tier, but if you were to change pricing because the top tier doesn’t get much adoption, you could cause the same effect with cheaper options.
 You should be aware that current services or proposed services may have unexpected consequences caused by framing effects.

-The tendency to focus on more prominent or emotionally striking items and ignore less striking items.
+Salience Bias is the tendency to focus on more prominent or emotionally striking items and ignore less striking items.
 A feature perfect product with an indistinct UI may draw fewer users than a so-so functional product that appeals to the user segment.

 Why Salience Bias Applies to an Actor?

 You are offering services that can benefit your customers, but they are not appealing or exciting.
 A customer may use a service more than another simply because the stage they are in their journey may make the service more noticeable.
 How is the service for that stage catching (or not) the users’ attention?
 Are there any prominent features/queues/designs that need to be highlighted for the user at that stage?

 Cognitive Biases are a powerful tool in understanding the “why” behind your users’ behaviour.
 We often forget that our customers do not always behave logically and in their own or other’s best interests.
 We also forget to apply our understanding of user behavior to ourselves and to internal stakeholders.
 Biases affect every aspect of UX and Service Design, but by being mindful of them we can create better user centered services.